oracle-livelabs/em-omc/mysql/oci-mysqlee-monitoring/b-lab-one-database-management/dbm.md

      ![Database Management](./images/dbmgmt.png " ")

-2. The **MySQL databases** tile (on the **Overview** page) displays the total number of external MySQL DB systems and HeatWave MySQL Databases in the compartment and region for which Database Management is enabled.
+2. The **MySQL databases** tile (on the **Overview** page) displays the total number of External MySQL DB systems and HeatWave MySQL Databases in the compartment and region for which Database Management is enabled.

      ![Database Management Overview](./images/overview.png " ")